aymuos15/InstaMatch/README.md

 #### Terminology:

-`instance/instance-sensitive-metric` -> Indicates a metric which is dependent on the indiviual scores of each components in a volume.
+`instance` -> Panoptic Quality style metrics which are more akin to panoptic or instance segmentation.

-`semantic metric` -> Multiclass verisons of base metrics.
+`semantic` -> Multiclass verisons of base metrics.

+`part` -> Part aware segmentation metrics.

-`base metric` -> Adapted semantic metrics to work with instance metrics easily.
+`base` -> Adapted semantic metrics to work with instance metrics easily.

 ### Usage